leblitzdick/lightning-scooter/README.md

 ![inside](img/inside.png)

-On the server side there is a Raspberry Pi 3B on which the pseudo node sPRUNED provides the Bitcoin blockchain and a c-lightning based lightning node.
-For the control of the lightning node the API lightning-charge is used.
+On the server side there is a Raspberry Pi 3B on which the pseudo node [sPRUNED](https://github.com/gdassori/spruned) provides the Bitcoin blockchain and a [c-lightning](https://github.com/ElementsProject/lightning) based lightning node.
+For the control of the lightning node the API [lightning-charge](https://github.com/ElementsProject/lightning-charge) is used.
 It was very easy to implement the programming of the payment processes.

 The current raspbian strech lite distribution is installed on both Raspberry Pi systems.
-The actual program to control the lightning-scooter is written in python.
+The program code to control the lightning-scooter is written in python.

 ### Components Server: